davidadkins1/DIY-Forth-Interpreter/README.md

 MyZ80 (http://z80.eu/myz80cpm.html) running under DOSBox (https://www.dosbox.com/).
 I am including my DOSBox configuration file in this repository.
 It simply sets cycles=max, mounts a DOS C: drive, and starts MyZ80.
 Depending upon your system, you can just leave it running minimized until needed.
 From the CP/M command line I switch to the C0: drive and import forth.asm.
 To compile it I simply type "asm forth".
-This lists any errors and generate a FORTH.HEX and a FORTH.PRN file.
+This lists any errors and generates a FORTH.HEX and a FORTH.PRN file.
 I export the .prn file and keep it open in Notepad++ for update and review.

 About the files:
 Forth.asm replicates the code, minus the hex data, in the article and compiles under CP/M with no errors.